carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl09.rst

-Similar to the ``IRBuilder`` class we have a `DIBuilder <http://llvm.org/doxygen/classllvm_1_1DIBuilder.html>`_ class that helps in constructing debug metadata for an llvm IR file.
-It corresponds 1:1 similarly to ``IRBuilder`` and llvm IR, but with nicer names.
+Similar to the ``IRBuilder`` class we have a `DIBuilder <http://llvm.org/doxygen/classllvm_1_1DIBuilder.html>`_ class that helps in constructing debug metadata for an LLVM IR file.
+It corresponds 1:1 similarly to ``IRBuilder`` and LLVM IR, but with nicer names.
 Using it does require that you be more familiar with DWARF terminology than you needed to be with ``IRBuilder`` and ``Instruction`` names, but if you read through the general documentation on the